Step-by-step guide for creating a free webinar. Updated for 2021.

 If you start blogging about any topic that more than a handful of people care about, you’ll be up against fierce competition.

-Many bloggers will be fighting for the attention of your audience, and from the outside looking in, little will distinguish you from them.
+Many bloggers will be fighting for the attention of your target audience, and from the outside looking in, little will distinguish you from them.

 - You transform your ideas into events.
-As the experienced blogger Chris Garrett says: You get the opportunity to create a sense of event around your ideas, value and information.
+As the experienced blogger Chris Garrett says: You get the opportunity to create a sense of event around your ideas, value, and information.

 - You forge a unique bond with your readers.
-Watching you on live camera is the next best thing to seeing you in person.
+Watching you on a live webinar is the next best thing to seeing you in person.
 Not only can they see you, but they can also interact with you.
 And in the future when they read your content, they’ll hear your voice.

 - You become an authority.
 When you appear as a presenter and give value to your readers, you create fans who respect you as an authority.

 - You increase your blog traffic.
 Online events, like webinars, are like magnets.
 They attract traffic and generate new subscriptions.